-Keep your recovery truck insurance valid by making sure it is road wrthy.
-To ensure your vehicle remains legal it is best practice to perform a walk around check before each trip.
-This is even more applicable in bad weather or when the vehicle you drive may change based on shift patterns.
-This can happen if you are working for a large recovery company with a large fleet of recovery pickups.
+With recovery truck insurance in place it is also important to keep your vehicle road safe.
+To ensure your recovery vehicle remains legal it is best practice to perform a walk around check before each trip.
+This is even more applicable in bad weather or when the vehicle you drive may change based on shift patterns should you be working for a large recovery company with a fleet of recovery pickups.
 For a complete comprehensive guide with advise and tips please refer to this government complied document for drivers of recovery trucks.

 Headlamps , Beacons and Lamps

 Check for damage to the glass and discoloration of the casing and check mounting so they are angled to avoid blinding oncoming drivers.